BoltzExchange/hold/README.md

 #### Advanced

+`hold-expiry-deadline` specifies the number of blocks before the shortest HTLC of a hold invoice expires at which point the invoice will be automatically cancelled.
+Default is 3.
+Set to 0 to disable.

 `hold-mpp-timeout` the MPP timeout of payment shards in seconds.
 Default is 60.
 _Should only be changed for debugging and testing purposes_